 “Not possible,” she said.

-"It is."
 She whirled around, because the voice had come from behind her.
 A tall man stood there, his face uncovered.

 He’s not bothering to cover his face.